akabhowmick/gpt-recipe-guide/README.md

 ## 🛠️ How It Works

 1. **Setting Preferences**: Users input their culinary interests, preferred cuisines, and current food stock.
-2. **Automated Curation**: The Search and Curator Agents find and select recipes.
+2. **Automated Curation**: The Search and Picker Agents find and select recipes.
 3. **Content Creation**: The Writer Agent drafts recipes, which are then designed by the Designer Agent.
 4. **Recipe Guide Design**: The Editor Agent reviews and finalizes the content.
 5. **Delivery**: Users receive their personalized recipe guide to their mailbox.